ppsimonta/electricityproject-main/README.md

 # Application Overview

 This repository contains two main components: an Android application and a Python API.

-## Android Application
 The Android app is developed using Kotlin in Android Studio.
 It fetches electricity price data from a public API, focusing on spot market electricity prices.
 The app retrieves and displays real-time and historical electricity price data, providing users with up-to-date information in an easy-to-read format.

 ### Key Features
 - Fetches electricity price data from a reliable API.